How Google May Diminish Reviews Based on Location History

 Filed: April 7, 2014

-Some highlights about Google Reviews from the patent description:
+Some highlights on Google Reviews from the patent description:

 1. Location updates can be received from more than one mobile device associated with a user, to create a location history over time.